 Stephanie Johnson, Public Art Program Manager

-In her role as Public Art Program Manager, Stephanie Johnson guides the Public Art Program in the selection and installation of artwork.
+In her role as Public Art Program Manager, Stephanie Johnson (she/her) guides the Public Art Program in the selection and installation of artwork.
 This process includes building community partnerships while engaging new opportunities to support locally and nationally recognized artists.
 We bring art to the streets and public places of Boise!

 “I enjoy working in the public art field because our efforts create a sense of place and offer informal opportunities to experience art in a variety of media, any time of day, without having to pay admission to a museum.”